Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Robot Drummer: Learning Rhythmic Skills

 \section{Robot Drummer: Learning Rhythmic Skills}

-Our main goal is to enable a humanoid robot to perform a wide range of songs by striking the correct sequence of drums (as illustrated in Figure~\ref{fig:drumkit}), based on MIDI transcription of sheet music.
-Each drum is modeled as a collision body which registers an impact when struck with a sufficient force.
-The synthesizer then produces a corresponding sound upon detecting drum strike.
-Drumming is a highly dynamic and contact-rich task that requires executing a series of precisely timed strikes over a long temporal horizon.
-The length of songs can range from a few minutes to well over 6 minutes.
-The long-horizon nature of the task combined with the variety of rhythmic patterns, and reward sparsity in high dimensional space makes RL exploration particularly challenging.
-In this work, we tackle these challenges by introducing two main approaches: (1) formulating drumming as a sequential fulfillment of contacts, which we refer to as \textit{Rhythmic Contact Chain}; (2) temporal decomposition of a long-horizon musical piece into multiple segments, each trained in parallel with a unified policy.
-This formulation provides a general framework for learning rhythmic skills through task-agnostic contact rewards, improving sample efficiency of exploring in high-dimensional space.
+Our goal is to enable a humanoid robot to perform a musical repertoire by striking the correct sequence of drums (as illustrated in Figure~\ref{fig:drumkit}), based on MIDI transcription of sheet music.
+Each drum is modeled as a collision surface which registers an impact when struck with a sufficient force, causing the synthesizer to produce the corresponding sound.
+This problem is challenging for three reasons.
+First, the task is \emph{contact-rich}:~each correct outcome depends on precise, intermittent impacts that are sensitive to small spatial and timing errors.
+Second, the task is \emph{long-horizon}:~songs can last from a few minutes to over six minutes, containing hundreds of hits, that lead to poor exploration.
+Third, effective drumming couples \emph{temporal} and \emph{spatial} planning:~choices about which stick to use and where to position the hands affect the ability to execute upcoming contacts.
+To address these issues we represent a drum score as a \emph{Rhythmic Contact Chain} (RCC) (Section~\ref{sec:rcc}), split each RCC into fixed-length segments that are trained in parallel (Section~\ref{sec:decompose}), and design task-agnostic contact rewards that provide graded signals for correct, wrong, and missed strikes (Section~\ref{sec:policy}).
 An overview of our approach is illustrated in Figure~\ref{fig:main}.